MASILab/nucleus_and_cell_classification_on_he/README.md

 The resnet approach is simple.
 Given the coordinates of a nucleus, the dataloader reads a small patch around the nucleus, from the whole slide image (on the fly).
 Then it learns to predict the center nucleus in the patch, given the class label.

+# Working repo
+If you are in the MASI lab, you can access my working github repo here github.com/MASILab/gca_he/tree/master/segmentation/vhe

+This repo includes all code fragments etc.